yegor-vynokurov/computer-vision-classification/README.md

 # computer-vision-classification

-## Classification of sports images and experiments
+## Classification of sports images and experiments with preprocessing of data

 Used Kaggle dataset: https://www.kaggle.com/datasets/gpiosenka/sports-classification